cmwfx/Cafe-Management-electron/cafe-management-checklist.md

-# Cafe Management Software Development Checklist
+# Gaming Cafe Management Software Development Checklist

 ### Overview

-This project aims to develop a WiFi cafe management software for a university capstone project.
+This project aims to develop a gaming cafe management software for a university capstone project.
 The system consists of two main components:

-1. **Windows Client Application**: A kiosk-mode electron application that manages user sessions and computer access
+1. **Windows Client Application**: A kiosk-mode electron application that manages user gaming sessions and gaming computer access
-2. **Admin Panel**: A web-based interface for administrators to manage users, credits, and view statistics
+2. **Admin Panel**: A web-based interface for administrators to manage users, credits, and view gaming statistics

 ## Phase 1: Project Setup & Environment Configuration